explosion/spaCy/website/docs/api/architectures.md

-Construct an embedding layer that separately embeds a number of lexical attributes using hash embedding, concatenates the results, and passes it through a feed-forward subnetwork to build a mixed representations.
+Construct an embedding layer that separately embeds a number of lexical attributes using hash embedding, concatenates the results, and passes it through a feed-forward subnetwork to build a mixed representation.
 The features used can be configured with the `attrs` argument.
 The suggested attributes are `NORM`, `PREFIX`, `SUFFIX` and `SHAPE`.
 This lets the model take into account some subword information, without construction a fully character-based